TheMTank/GridUniverse/README.md

 ```
 conda --help
-conda -h
 ```

 ### If it is your first time using this repository, or you would like to create a new environment for using it:

-open a terminal, go to the main directory of the repository and enter one of the following commands:
+Open a terminal, go to the main directory of the repository and enter one of the following commands:

 For installation on default path (/home/<username>/anaconda3/envs/<new_environment_name>):
-`conda env create --name <new_environment_name> --file repository_dir/requirements.yml`
+`conda env create -n <new_environment_name> -f repository_dir/requirements.yml`

 For installation on another path:
 `conda env create -p c:/path/to/installation/folder/<new_environment_name> -f repository_dir/requirements.yml`

-For more information on this command, please check the official documentation. https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file
+For more information on this command, please check the official documentation:
+https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file

 ### If you already have an existing conda environment and only want to update the corresponding packages: